 One of the most important things to pack for your trip to Costa Rica is sunscreen.
-Costa Rica is a tropical country and it’s not too far from the equator – in fact it’s only 8 to 12 degrees north of the line so the weather here is hot and the sun is strong.
+Costa Rica is a tropical country just 8 to 12 degrees north of the equator so the sun is very strong.

 Other Sun Protection Methods